haacked/haacked.com/_posts/2022/2022-07-25-owning-your-cloud.md

 It wouldn't be so bad if all our infrastructure was scripted using something like Terraform or Pulumi, but we're not quite there yet.
 We've made a lot of progress with Pulumi lately, but we're still not at the point where we can just migrate to a new data center with a few commands.
 That's where we're headed next.
 I used to believe that being Cloud Provider agnostic was a waste of engineering effort, but as we build out our product, we can see that even if you stick with a single cloud provider, it has benefits.

 They say that when you build a startup, you're going to make a lot of mistakes.
 And like an idiot, I thought I've been around the block and wouldn't make all those rookie mistakes.
 Yet here we are.
 I hope that your startup can learn from our mistakes (assuming you're building a similar type of product).

+And if you're curious about the product I'm building, we just launched on Product Hunt (LINK).